seabeya/r-placer/README.md

    > You need an image URL that has been previously prepared and shared on image hosting platforms such as Imgur, etc.

    > The image URL should end with the correct image format, such as `.png`, `.webp`, etc.

+   > To get the correct URL after a successful upload, right-click and choose either "Copy image address" or "Open image in a new tab," then copy the URL.

 3. **Enter the starting X & Y coordinates**
    > The top left starting points for the image on the canvas.